townsag/reed/Notes.md

         - compose responses from responses from internal services
             - example:
                 - when getting all the users that can edit a document, call the document service to get the list of user_ids then call the users service to get user information from the list of user ids
+            - perform validation checks, it is important to perform validation checks at the api gateway level because the api gateway has access to all the microservice.
+This prevents the microservices from having a lot of interdependencies.
+                - example:
+                    - when creating a document that document needs to have at least one valid owner.
+The api gateway should call the user service to see if the provided user is valid and the documents service to create the document.
+This means that the user and the document service can stay simple and the api gateway can be in charge of cross-service issues
+                - this approach has a tradeoff, the api gateway service now contains business logic for creating documents.
+This runs the risk of the apigateway becoming its own monolith, the cure becomes the disease
     - users microservice
         - use grpc
         - responsible for maintaining user related crud state